 Relative Total 3-Yr.
-Cumulative Compounded Perfor Performance Share Modifier
+Cumulative Compounded Performa nce Share Modifier

 Milestones Shareholder Return Percentile Annual EPS Growth % R-TSR (50% Weighting) EPS (50% Weighting) Total

 Maximum 75% 12% 100% 100% 200%

 Target 60% 9% 50% 50% 100%

 Threshold 30% 6% 37.5% 37.5% 75%

-For fiscal 2014, the three-year cumulative compounded EPS growth will be applied to the starting value of of \$0.20 per share, which is the period ending EPS adjusted for costs and expenses related to the ERP implementation project which was terminated during fiscal 2013.
+For fiscal 2015, the three-year cumulative compounded EPS growth will be applied to the starting value of \$0.22 per share, which is the period ending EPS excluding the gains from the divestiture of the Company's aluminum operations.

-Fiscal 2014 Long-Term Incentive Grants
+Fiscal 2015 Long-Term Incentive Grants

-The number of long-term incentive awards granted during fiscal 2014 was determined by: (1) taking 25% of the participant's target award value and dividing it by the calculated Black-Scholes value of a Quanex stock option to determine the number of options, (2) taking 25% of the participant's target award value and dividing it by the 10-day average closing stock price between November 1, 2013, and November 14, 2013, to determine the number of restricted stock awards and (3) taking 50% of the participant's target award value and dividing it by the 10-day average closing stock price between November 1, 2013, and November 14, 2013, to determine the number of performance shares.
-The equity grant calculations apply an average stock price based on the first 10 trading days in November 2013.
-For more information related to long-term incentive awards granted during fiscal 2014, please see the table entitled "Grants of Plan Based Awards" located on page 36 of this Proxy Statement.
+The number of long-term incentive awards granted during fiscal 2015 was determined by: (1) taking 25% of the participant's target award value and dividing it by the calculated Black-Scholes value of a Quanex stock option to determine the number of options, (2) taking 25% of the participant's target award value and dividing it by the 10-day average closing stock price between November 1, 2014, and November 14, 2014, to determine the number of restricted stock awards and (3) taking 50% of the participant's target award value and dividing it by the 10-day average closing stock price between November 1, 2014, and November 14, 2014, to determine the number of performance shares.
+The equity grant calculations apply an average stock price based on the first 10 trading days in November 2014.
+For more information related to long-term incentive awards granted during fiscal 2015, please see the table entitled "Grants of Plan Based Awards" located on page 44 of this Proxy Statement.